-With most of the focus on older buildings since the Champlain Tower South building collapse, the relationship of new development next to existing buildings needs to be reevaluated.
+With most of the focus on older buildings since the Champlain Tower South building collapse, the relationship of new development next to existing buildings needed reevaluation.

 When considering new building projects, the impacts of demolition, excavation, dewatering, and construction on adjacent buildings require extra care to protect the structural integrity of the neighboring properties and the safety of its inhabitants.
-New buildings that rise above or extend below adjacent ones present additional risks and increase the need for evaluation.
+New buildings that rise above or extend below adjacent ones present additional risks and increase the need for analysis.

-In standardizing requirements and regulations for protections during new building projects, such as containment of hazardous dust and debris, monitoring wells for water table levels, and seismic monitoring and vibration reports of neighboring properties should be required of new building projects.
-These monitoring activities shall be shared with neighbors directly and posted on the interactive website to keep neighbors informed.
+In standardizing requirements and regulations for protections during new building projects, such as containment of hazardous dust and debris, monitoring wells for water table levels, and seismic monitoring and vibration reports should be required to estimate impacts to neighboring properties adjacent to new building projects.
+These monitoring activities shall be shared with neighbors directly and posted on an interactive website to keep neighbors informed.
 Additionally, a builder will be required to perform a structural assessment of neighboring buildings before and after construction and share those results with neighbors to incentivize responsible construction activities that are respectful to their neighbor.